-An incomplete must be removed within 30 days after the beginning of the next regular semester or be replaced by an F grade.
+An incomplete must be removed within 30 days after the beginning of the next regular semester or be replaced by an N (no credit).

 The grade W (withdrawal) is assigned when a student withdraws from a course after the drop/add period.